Updated: August 12, 2021

-The hot and humid weather that accompanies summer has arrived and while its great to enjoy hiking, cycling, a farmer’s market and outdoor concerts, there are times when you want to just stay cool in the comfort of your home.
+The hot and humid weather that accompanies summer has arrived and while it's great to enjoy hiking, cycling, a farmer’s market and outdoor concerts, there are times when you want to just stay cool in the comfort of your home.

-- Trim any vegetation near your air conditioner unit.
+Trim any vegetation near your air conditioner unit.
 When it gets hot outside, plants and bushes can restrict air flow around the air conditioner unit making it work harder to keep you cool inside.

-- Give your air conditioner a break by adjusting the thermostat up a degree or two.
+Give your air conditioner a break by adjusting the thermostat up a degree or two.
 This can also help you save on energy costs without it causing you to be uncomfortable.

-- Regular, preventive maintenance on your home heating and cooling system is the best way to guarantee peak performance — and protect against potentially expensive issues down the road.
+Regular, preventive hvac maintenance on your home heating and cooling system is the best way to guarantee peak performance — and protect against potentially expensive issues down the road.
 A complete inspection by a trained service technician twice a year will give you peace of mind that your systems are running at optimal safety and efficiency.

 Should your air conditioner stop working, check these items before calling your service technician:

-- Most furnaces have a light switch on or near the furnace.
+Most furnaces have a light switch on or near the furnace.
 Sometimes we can accidentally switch the power off to the unit.
-Just flip the switch to on, and you are back in business.
+Just flip the switch on, and you are back in business.

-- Make sure your thermostat has a fresh set of batteries.
+Make sure your thermostat has a fresh set of batteries.
 Sometimes weak batteries can impact the performance of your thermostat.